 Mobile payments are money transfers or payments for a product or service through a portable electronic device such as a cell phone, smartphone, or tablet.

-Mobile payment technology can also be used to send money to friends or family members.
+Mobile payment technology can also send money to friends or family members.

-Increasingly, services like Apple Pay, AliPay, Samsung Pay, Square, and a bunch of others are vying for retailers to accept their platforms for point-of-sale payments.
+Increasingly, services like Apple Pay, AliPay, Samsung Pay, Square, and amanyothers are vying for retailers to accept their platforms for point-of-sale payments.

 Electronic money is money sitting on computers.
-Figures and numbers representing value and that is what the rich spend the most.
+Figures and numbers represent value, which is what the rich spend the most.

 The biggest deals and payments are never made with cash or fiat.
 They’re made with numbers and figures on computers and mobile apps.

-These monies are supposedly exchangeable for physical cash equivalents –we may be surprised that’s not the case if all humans should go requesting for the cash equivalent of what they have in their bank accounts (just an amusing thought).
+These monies are supposedly exchangeable for physical cash equivalents –we may be surprised that’s not the case if all humans should grequestthe cash equivalent of what they have in their bank accounts (just an amusing thought).

-And this continued search for a more convenient and better means of exchange will go on for as long as man exists.
+And this continued search for a more convenient and better means of exchange will gcontinuefor as long as man exists.

 So Came Bitcoin (Cryptocurrency): The Cash of the Cash

 Cryptocurrencies have no physical coinage.
-The major appeals of cryptocurrency are that it offers:
+The major appeal of cryptocurrency is that it offers:

 1. Lower transaction fees